tothenew/terraform-aws-drupal/README.md

 Repository that hosts terraform code to launch drupal/magento setup in AWS cloud

-# Setting up the environment
+# Setting up local environment

+##Prerequisites

+- GNU Make
+- Docker and Docker compose
+- Pre-Commit
+- Checkov

-How to setup the local environment </br>
+#### How to setup the local environment.

-Copy the .env-template content from terraform-drupal directory and make a file on your local system in the same directory with .env name. </br>
+- Copy the .env-template content from terraform-drupal directory and make a file on your local system in the same directory with .env name.
-Edit the Access Key ID, Secret Access Key and Region according to the requirement. </br>
+- Edit the Access Key ID, Secret Access Key, Sessiontoken (optional, required in case you are using temporary credentials. ) and Region according to the requirement.
-To check whether the changes are correct, run the command "make plan". </br>
+- To check whether the changes are correct, run the command "make plan".